 Especially if you’re looking to grow your following, grow your brand awareness, build trust with your audience (very important), and make more sales.

-In today’s world of social media, small attention spans (aka lack of productivity :P) and heavy competition, it’s more important than ever to put yourself or your business out there, provide value for your potential customers and, most importantly, show them that you exist in the first place!
+In today’s world of social media, small attention spans (aka lack of productivity :P) and heavy competition, it’s more important than ever to put yourself and your business name out there, highlight your professional services, provide value for your potential customers and, most importantly, show them that you exist in the first place!

 I have 2 quick tips on how you can improve your visibility: